-The Mapex Armory drum set shell pack is an impressive intermediate level drum set.
-It boasts high-end features and a gorgeous combination of birch/maple hybrid shells with a selection of stunning finishes to match.
+The Mapex Armory drum set shell pack is an impressive intermediate-level drum set.
+It boasts top-end features and a gorgeous combination of birch/maple hybrid shells with a selection of stunning finishes to match.

 Mapex Armory Drum Set Review